Explicit Deuring-Heilbronn phenomenon for Dirichlet $L$-functions: Introduction

 are admissible for \eqref{eqn:main}.
 While they do not have any meaningful restrictions on $q, T,$ or $\beta$, the constants $c_1$ and $c_2$ are notably weaker compared to some of the previously mentioned non-explicit works.
 This deficiency occurs because Thorner--Zaman apply the power sum method (namely Theorem 2.2 of Kadiri--Ng--Wong \cite{kadiri-ng-wong_least_prime_2019}) which differs greatly from the approaches of Jutila, Graham, and Heath-Brown.
+The primary aim of this article is to improve this explicit bound.

-As one of its key novelties, \cref{cor:explicit} reduces this numerical gap by adapting the more efficient sieve methods of Graham \cite{graham_applications_1977}.
+Indeed, \cref{cor:explicit} achieves this goal by adapting the more efficient sieve methods of Graham \cite{graham_applications_1977} and hence obtains results of similar strength.
 We construct a mollified sum to detect the non-trivial zero $\rho$ by using two kinds of sieves: one by the exceptional character $\chi_{1}$, and one inspired by Selberg's sieve due to Graham.
 This construction allows us to produce two competing estimates for the mollified sum, one which exploits the existence of the zero $\rho = \beta+i\gamma$ and the other which exploits the existence of the Siegel zero $\beta_1$.
 These estimates do not conflict provided $\beta$ is sufficiently repelled by $\beta_1$, which completes the proof.

 Two essential inputs for this argument include the knowledge about the growth of Dirichlet $L$-functions on the critical line and the available lower bounds for $1-\beta_1$.
 Indeed, both corollaries are deduced from our main theorem: a more flexible explicit version of Deuring--Heilbronn phenomenon for Dirichlet $L$-functions.